Please Read How You Can Help Keep the Encyclopedia Free

 [Taylor Mill's] early writings evince her dependence on Mill.
 For the later period of their partnership we have no valid evidence to show that Harriet turned Mill's mind toward new horizons or gave an unexpected significance to his thought….
 Mill without Harriet would still have been Mill.
 Mill married to George Eliot (or to Mary Wollstonecraft—permitting the anachronism) might have been transformed.
 Mary Ann Evans might have given him something new by way of independent thought and deeper feeling.
 Yet, considering her equality of stature, there would have been no need for him in masochistic guilt to magnify her contribution.
 (1960, 47–8)

-Similarly, Reeves writes that “There is no reason to think that Mill's views would have been substantially different had he ended up with, say, Lizzie [Eliza] Flower—although his life certainly would have been.”
-(2007, 86).
-And Francis Mineka says that “Neither he nor his recent biographers have convinced us that she was the originating mind behind his work …” (1963, 306).
+Similarly, Francis Mineka says that “Neither he nor his recent biographers have convinced us that she was the originating mind behind his work …” (1963, 306).
+More recently, Reeves writes that “There is no reason to think that Mill's views would have been substantially different had he ended up with, say, Lizzie [Eliza] Flower—although his life certainly would have been.”
+(2007, 86), and Kinzer states bluntly that Taylor Mill “did not decisively alter the course of” Mill's development (2007, 111).

 While this may never have been made entirely explicit, the following line of reasoning may underlie this skepticism.
 We can be confident that Mill was possessed of a first-rate philosophical mind.
 His System of Logic alone is proof enough of this.
 We have to decide, then, whether there were two first-rate minds in their marriage or only one, and in the absence of decisive evidence for the former possibility, one might argue, parsimony favors the latter.
 This would imply that Taylor Mill contributed little of value to philosophical works that Mill authored.
 (Someone who holds this view might even conclude that even if Taylor Mill were responsible for putting some important insights in writing, such as in the “Enfranchisement,” it is more likely that those ideas originated with Mill than with her.)